hackforla/product-management/.github/ISSUE_TEMPLATE/gather-examples-template.md

 ### Product Manager Action Items
 - [ ] Review the existing examples of [name of guide topic] (under resources below)
-   - [ ] If your project does not have a link or the status is incorrect  [insert topic of guide] Please add a comment below using this template.
+   - [ ] If your project does not have a link or the status is incorrect, please add a comment below using this template.
 ```
 - Name of Project:
 - Status of [insert topic of guide]: